Vanquish (video game)

-is an action third-person shooter video game developed by PlatinumGames and published by Sega for the Xbox 360 and PlayStation 3 video game consoles.
+is a 2010 third-person shooter game developed by PlatinumGames and published by Sega for the PlayStation 3 and Xbox 360.
 It began development in 2007 and was released worldwide in October 2010.
 A Windows port was released on May 25, 2017.
-A compilation called Bayonetta & Vanquish 10th Anniversary Bundle that includes remastered versions of PlatinumGames' Vanquish and Bayonetta was released for PlayStation 4 and Xbox One on February 18, 2020.
+A compilation titled Bayonetta & Vanquish 10th Anniversary Bundle was released for PlayStation 4 and Xbox One on February 18, 2020, including remastered versions of the game and PlatinumGames' Bayonetta.

 The game is notable for introducing several innovations to the 3D shooter genre, including a fast-paced style of gameplay reminiscent of 2D bullet hell shooters, beat 'em up elements, and an original sliding-boost mechanic.
 It received a positive critical reaction upon release, with critics praising the game's fast-paced action, innovations to the shooter genre, boss battles and visual style, while criticizing the game's writing, voice acting and overall short length of the campaign.
+The game is estimated to have sold over 1 million units worldwide.

 Gameplay

 Players control Sam Gideon, a DARPA agent armed with the Augmented Reaction Suit.
 If the player takes too much damage, the suit will automatically enter Augmented Reaction (AR) mode.
 AR mode increases Sam's reflexes tenfold, essentially slowing down time for Sam to evade attacks.
 The player can also manually enter AR mode by holding down the aim button while evading, sliding, or vaulting over cover, allowing the player to target enemies (and their weak spots) easily.
 At any time, the player can use boosters on the suit to quickly slide across an area.
 If the player uses AR mode or the boosters too much in a short time, the suit will overheat and will require a short period to cool down, during which Sam is less mobile (and cannot use the boosters or AR mode).
-The suit will also overheat, when the player uses a melee attack near the enemy among other certain areas.
+The suit will also overheat when the player uses a melee attack near the enemy among other certain areas.